 The law holds you personally liable.

-The law will hold you liable, either by having your license revoked or even imprisonment, for fraud for the life of a loan.
+The law will hold you liable, either by having your license revoked or even imprisoning you, for fraud for the life of a loan.

 Here are the types of exposure that mortgage brokers and loan officers need protection from:

 You hold confidential client information, including social security numbers and payment information.

 Cyber liability: Computers and websites that hold confidential client information can be hacked and stolen.

 Crime liability: Employee dishonesty can come in many forms - social security numbers, credit card information, trade secrets, and other confidential information can be stolen.
 Wise brokers take the time to do background checks before hiring and permitting any employee to work with personal identifying information or visit any client's premises.

 Your clients count on your advice.

 Professional liability: We know that you work with your client's best interests at heart.
 The following are some of the biggest red flags of predatory lending practices.
 Make sure that your employees understand that these will not be tolerated.

 Practicing any of these could open you to litigation:

 - Not disclosing Yield spread premium or other hidden fees BEFORE the settlement/closing.